Forecasting high-dimensional functional time series with dual-factor structures: Related work

+\cite{chang2024} recently proposed a two-step procedure for modelling high-dimensional HDFTS (TSHDFTS) that initially performs independent component analysis of functional observations to achieve segmentations.
+Any two curves after transformation are uncorrelated, both cross-sectionally and temporally.
+The second step involves a latent decomposition to identify a finite-dimensional dynamic representation for each transformed curve.
+This modelling framework by \cite{chang2024} may be viewed as a reduced form of \eqref{eq:4} where the front-loading function is simplified to a constant matrix.
+Information loss is inevitable in this step of reducing functions to scalers.
+In contrast, our proposed dual-factor model can better capture the age-varying features of mortality rates via the front-loading functional factor.
+The empirical results in Section~\ref{sec:6} verify that our proposed method produces more accurate point and interval forecasts than TSHDFTS.

+\cite{CSS24} considered a two-way functional ANOVA model for HDFTS that decomposes observations into a deterministic component capturing differences of the functional means and a time-varying residual component gauging the dynamic structure of the curves.
+Compared to the two-way functional ANOVA method, our proposed dual-factor model has a more flexible form, imposing fewer constraints on the functional means.
+Moreover, our dual-factor model facilitates a decomposition of time-varying functional observations into common factors and their associated back-loading functions.
+The back-loading functions improve the interpretability of our results, while the common factors summarize time trends in human mortality functions.

 The rest of the paper is organized as follows.
-Section~\ref{sec:2} details the factor model.
-Section~\ref{sec:3} outlines the estimation procedures.
-Section~\ref{sec:4} describes the forecasting method based on the factor model for HDFTS.
-Section~\ref{sec:5} presents the simulation studies to show the finite sample performance of model fitting and forecasting of the proposed method.
-Section~\ref{sec:6} presents empirical analysis on the Japanese subnational mortality data.
-Section~\ref{sec:7} concludes this paper.
+Section~\ref{sec:2} details our factor model and draws connections with several existing models.
+Section~\ref{sec:3} outlines our estimation procedures.
+Section~\ref{sec:4} describes our forecasting method based on the factor model for HDFTS.
+Section~\ref{sec:5} presents Monte-Carlo simulation studies to show the finite-sample performance of the proposed method on recovering the homogeneous and heterogeneous features of HDFTS.
+Section~\ref{sec:6} presents an empirical analysis of the Japanese subnational age-specific mortality data.
+Section~\ref{sec:7} concludes the paper, highlighting how the methodology can be extended.